cmstead/JFP/README.md

 *Breaking changes*

-- [x] Maybe will be rewritten  a -> a | null to adhere to a Haskell analog of maybe
+- [x] Maybe will be rewritten  a -&gt; a | null to adhere to a Haskell analog of maybe
 - [x] Pipeline will take a value of any type as an initial argument and then pipeline the value through the provided functions in order

 *New functions*